livctr/us-ml-phd-rec/README.md

 ## Reproducing the Project

 The `data_pipeline` requires more packages.
-Please pip install them:
+Please pip install them in your conda environment:

 ```bash
 cd data_pipeline